Mother’s heartbreaking tribute to daughter who died after Turkey weight-loss surgery

-‘Beautiful inside and out’: Mother’s emotional tribute to daughter who died after Turkey weight-loss surgery
+Mother’s emotional tribute to daughter who died after Turkey weight-loss surgery: ‘Beautiful inside and out’

 Exclusive: A 20-year-old who battled with her weight flew to Turkey for gastric sleeve operation